-Lakhimpur violence: Adityanath is shielding minister Ajay Mishra, alleges Priyanka Gandhi Vadra
+Lakhimpur violence: UP government is shielding minister and his son, alleges Priyanka Gandhi Vadra

-Mishra’s son has been charged with murder and criminal conspiracy in connection with the violence that left eight people, including four farmers, dead.
+Ajay Mishra’s son has been charged with murder and criminal conspiracy in connection with the violence that left eight people, including four farmers, dead.

-Congress leader Priyanka Gandhi Vadra on Sunday accused Uttar Pradesh Chief Minister Adityanath of shielding Union minister Ajay Mishra, whose son is an accused in the Lakhimpur Kheri violence case.
+Congress leader Priyanka Gandhi Vadra on Sunday accused the Uttar Pradesh government of shielding Union minister Ajay Mishra and his son who is an accused in the Lakhimpur Kheri violence case.

-A convoy owned by the junior home minister had allegedly rammed into a group of protestors staging a demonstration in Lakhimpur Kheri against the three farm laws on October 3.
+A convoy of the junior home minister had allegedly rammed into a group of protestors staging a demonstration in Lakhimpur Kheri against the three farm laws on October 3.
 Ajay Mishra’s son, Ashish Mishra, was reportedly in one of the cars.
 He also allegedly shot at the protestors.

 Eight people, including four farmers, died in the violence.
 Ashish Mishra has been charged with multiple offences, including murder and criminal conspiracy, in connection with the case.
 He was arrested on Saturday.